 Your doctor will therefore like you to recover from this to avoid the risk of reducing the blood pressure too much if you take the tablets.

-We think this may be due losing weight (muscle and fat) with age; or chronic medical conditions whose toll can affect the blood pressure.
+We think this may be due to losing weight (muscle and fat) with age; or chronic medical conditions whose toll can affect blood pressure.

 In this group, we would rather stop the drugs than risk worsening their health.

 Having open discussions about your preference with your doctor (or nurse/pharmacist) and being confident of the benefits you will get from your drugs is key to your ongoing wellbeing.

 So if you have been contemplating – when can I stop taking my high blood pressure drugs, it’s a valid question.

 Hopefully, some of the reasons we looked at here can help.

 Trying to find out why people stop taking their drugs is important

 If you feel or have felt like this before – please let us know in the comments section what your reasons are (were).
 Stay Well.